emersonrp/bindcontrol/README.md

 * Support [Homecoming travel power changes](https://forums.homecomingservers.com/topic/27807-travel-power-updates-in-issue-27-page-2/) in SoD
 * Kheldian form/travel binds in speed-on-demand
 * Temporary powers in speed-on-demand
-* Roll standalone binaries for Windows, MacOS, Linux
+* Roll standalone binaries for Windows, <strike>MacOS</strike>, Linux
-    * In progress...
-TODO: sign / notarize MacOS App?
+    * MacOS binaries need signing and notarization
 * More and better help text and documentation
 * Fix bugs as found

 Using
 -----

-<b>Windows and MacOS users:  try the binaries from the [latest release](https://github.com/emersonrp/bindcontrol/releases), and give feedback.
-If they work for you, they're the quickest path to victory.</b>
+<b>Windows users:  try the binary from the [latest release](https://github.com/emersonrp/bindcontrol/releases), and give feedback.
+If that works for you, it's the quickest path to victory.</b>

 Failing that, or if you want to run bleeding edge code: